Happy days here to stay? Ten years of expansion move into cloudy territory

 Back to the national view: This expansion is now tied with the 1990s boom as the longest on record.
 At 3.6 percent in April, the national unemployment rate is the lowest since the late 1960s.

 Unfortunately, the good times face that blinking red light of expiration.
-And one of the biggest reason is self-inflicted wounds.
+And one of the biggest reasons is self-inflicted wounds.

 President Donald Trump has picked a trade war with China using tariffs.
 These and Chinese retaliation are taxes being paid by American consumers.